-Hiapo is the Niuean art form of Barkcloth painting, laying dormant since the early 1900's has recently been revived and continues to be reborn amongst Niuean communities through artist Cora-Allan Wickliffe, she is the granddaughter of Vakaafi and Fotia Lafaiki who are from the villages of Liku and Alofi.
+Hiapo is the Niuean art form of Bark cloth painting that was rarely practiced over the last 100 years.
+It has recently been brought back into the Niuean community through artist Cora-Allan Wickliffe who is the granddaughter of Vakaafi and Fotia Lafaiki, they were both born in the village of Liku and raised in Alofi.

 Cora-Allan began her journey being inspired by her grandparents who have been a big part of her life, learning how to cook and about traditional art practices was a big part of spending time with her Niuean side.
 Since pursuing the art of Hiapo, Cora-Allan has visited the Pacific islands repeatedly to continue making, sharing and she is working her way towards creating a document to assist Hiapo makers in the future.